joao-paulo-santos/Bloqedex/frontend/README.md

 # Bloqedex Frontend

-A modern, offline-first React frontend for the Bloqedx Pokédex application, built with TypeScript, Vite, and Tailwind CSS following advanced architectural patterns.
+A modern, offline-first React frontend for the Bloqedex Pokédex application, built with TypeScript, Vite, and Tailwind CSS following advanced architectural patterns.

 ## Architecture